taosdata/TDengine/documentation20/en/05.insert/docs.md

 st,t1=3,t2=4,t3=t3 c1=3i64               1626006833639000000
 st,t1=3,t2=4,t3=t3 c1=3i64,c6="passit"   1626006833640000000
 ```
-In above example in second line has one more column c6 with value "passit", compared to the first line.
+In above example second line has one more column c6 with value "passit" compared to the first line.
 A new column c6 will be added with type BINARY(6).

 **Data integrity**
 <br/>TDengine ensure data writing through Schemaless is idempotent, which means users can call the API multiple times for writing data with errors.
 However. atomicity is not guaranteed.
 When writing multiple lines of data as a batch, data might be partially inserted due to errors.

 **Error code**
-<br/>If users do not write data following corresponding protocol syntax, application will get TSDB_CODE_TSC_LINE_SYNTAX_ERROR error code, which indicates error is happened in text.
-Other generic error codes returned by TDengine can also be obtained through taos_errstr API to get detailed error message.
+<br/>If users do not write data following corresponding protocol syntax, application will get TSDB_CODE_TSC_LINE_SYNTAX_ERROR error code, which indicates error is happened in input text.
+Other generic error codes returned by TDengine can also be obtained through taos_errstr API to get detailed error messages.

 **Future enhancement**
-<br/> Currently TDengine only provides clang API for Schemaless.
-In future versions, API/connectors with more language will be supported, e.g., Java/Go/Python/C# etc. From TDengine v2.3 and later versions, users can also use taosAdaptor to writing data via Schemaless through REST interface.
+<br/> Currently TDengine only provides clang API support for Schemaless.
+In future versions, APIs/connectors of more languages will be supported, e.g., Java/Go/Python/C# etc. From TDengine v2.3 and later versions, users can also use taosAdaptor to writing data via Schemaless through RESTful interface.

 ## <a class="anchor" id="prometheus"></a> Data Writing via Prometheus